CleverTap/clevertap-android-sdk/docs/CTRENDERMAX.md

 [(Back to top)](#table-of-contents)

-To use CleverTap's RenderMax Push Delivery with your app, add the following code snippet in the `build.gradle` of the app.
+To use CleverTap's RenderMax SDK with your app, add the following code snippet in the `build.gradle` of the app.

 ```groovy
     dependencies {